rensilva5/Nona-Recipes/README.md

 ### Category.jsx, Search.jsx, Traditional.jsx, Veggie.jsx as we go.

+### Create .env to save sensitive informatio such as

 ## Pages:

 ### We will be using routes, so import libraries accondingly.
 Cuisine, Home, Pages (Set routes inside this component.), Recipe, Searched.